-(b) If an IFP request is denied, and the requesting party provides a telephone number on the IFP request, the court will call the requesting party by telephone to inform the party of the ruling and to request payment of the filing fees if that party desires to proceed.
-The party must pay the applicable fee no later than 5 p.m. on the second judicial day following the telephone call by the court.
-If the requesting party fails to provide the court with a telephone number on the IFP request, the fees must be paid no later than 5 p.m. on the second judicial day following the court's denial of the IFP request.
-If payment of the appropriate filing fees is not made within the applicable period set forth above, any documents relating to the IFP request will be returned to the initiating party by mail.
+(b) If an IFP request is denied, and the requesting party provides a telephone number and/or email address on the IFP request, the court will call or email the requesting party to inform the party of the ruling and to request payment of the filing fees if that party desires to proceed.
+The party must pay the applicable fees within 24 hours following the telephone call by the court (excluding non-judicial days).
+If the requesting party fails to provide the court with a telephone number on the IFP request, the fees must be paid no later 24 hours following the court's denial of the IFP request (excluding non-judicial days).

-(c) If the IFP is approved, the related documents will be processed as if the appropriate fees had been paid.
+(c) If the IFP request is approved, the related documents will be processed as if the appropriate fees had been paid.

-(d) Unless the judicial order granting the IFP explicitly states otherwise:
+(d) Unless the judicial order granting the IFP request explicitly states otherwise: